 Cartesia (Voice AI) vs OpenAI releases new voice models for more natural live conversations: which should I try first?

 OpenAI releases new voice models for more natural live conversations has stronger user ratings (8.8 vs 7.5), so it's the safer first try.
-If you specifically need an API (only Cartesia (Voice AI) offers one), swap your starting point.
+If you specifically need the other tool's strengths, swap your starting point.

 How do Cartesia (Voice AI) and OpenAI releases new voice models for more natural live conversations price?